Home

 Screenshots

-This is the seminal publication of the PYDAQ project and must be cited in any work that uses PYDAQ.
+This is the seminal publication of the PYDAQ project and should be cited in any work that uses PYDAQ.

 - Martins, S. A. M. (2023).
 PYDAQ: Data Acquisition and Experimental Analysis with Python.
 Journal of Open Source Software, 8(92), 5662. https://doi.org/10.21105/joss.05662